Aylur/astal/docs/src/content/docs/ags/utilities.md

 they do **not** expand env variables like `$HOME`, and they do **not** handle logical operators like `&&` and `||`.

-If you want to run bash, run them with bash.
+If you want bash, run them with bash.

 ```js
 exec(["bash", "-c", "command $VAR && command"])